JohannesBauer97/keycloak-ionic/README.md

+# Deprecated
+This package is not maintained anymore.

+You can use [manfredsteyer/angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc) to connect with Keycloak.

+Example using angular-oauth2-oidc with Keycloak and Ionic (Capacitor): [JohannesBauer97/keycloak-ionic-example](https://github.com/JohannesBauer97/keycloak-ionic-example)

+---
 # keycloak-ionic

 This is an extended version of the existing keycloak.js Adapter.
 It's the same code, I try to keep it up-to-date.